Bearlock/Node/README.md

 $ node program4.js /var/www/myfile.txt
 ```

 It will then return the number of lines to stdout.
-In my case file.txt looks like this
+In my case file.txt looks like this:

 ```
 $ cat file.txt